 Delete Thumbs.db files with Spotlight

 Any Mac user that has shared files from a Windows PC has surely found the always annoying and completely useless Thumbs.db files scattered around their directories.
-We’ve been asked about deleting Thumbs.db files a few times before, and typically we run a simple script from the command line, but there’s another even easier way.
-Using only Spotlight, LifeHacker shows us how to delete all Thumbs.db files from your Mac in one fell swoop.
+We’ve been asked about deleting Thumbs.db files a few times before, and typically we run a simple script from the command line, but there’s another even easier way of removing all Thumbs.db files from Mac OS X by using only Spotlight.

-Delete Thumbs.db files from Mac OS X
+How to Delete Thumbs.db files from Mac OS X

-- Launch Spotlight (command-spacebar)
+- Launch Spotlight (hit Command-Spacebar)

 - Type “Thumbs.db”, when a list is gathered hit the return key